 Saw toothed and Merchant grain beetles infestation

 The Saw Toothed (Oryzaephilus Surinamensis) and Merchant (Oryzaephilus Mercator) grain beetles are very similar in appearance.
-This and the fact that both pests are rather small, make it more difficult for people to distinguish them in infested products.
+Their similar appearance and the fact that both pests are rather small is making it extremely difficult even for specialists to distinguish between the two of them.

-It is not very difficult to get a Merchant grain beetle infestation at your home or business premises.
-The adult Merchant beetles are able to fly and would readily do so when they are looking for new food sources.
-Another way would be bringing a pack of contaminated grain product.
-The beetles will then spread into the new food sources that they can find in your kitchen or storage area.
-They also prefer food sources with higher oil content (e.g. copra or nuts).
+The adult Merchant beetles are able to simply fly into your home or business premises whenever they are looking for new food sources.
+Another way of introduction is through bringing or delivering a pack of contaminated grain product.
+The beetles will then spread into the property, getting access to food sources that are available at your kitchen or commercial storage area.
+They prefer and tend to feed on food sources with higher oil content (e.g. copra or nuts).
 Unlike the Merchant beetles, the adult form of the Saw Toothed beetle cannot fly and prefer less greasy grain products (e.g. beans and peas).

-One would usually encounter a Saw Toothed and Merchant grain beetles infestation in products such as cornmeal and cornstarch, cereals, bran, flour, rolled oats, dried fruit, pasta, spices, dried meat, bread, herbs, chocolate, drugs, pet food, etc… The beetles can chew their way through cardboard, foil and paper packages, so that they can get to their food source.
+Saw Toothed and Merchant grain beetles infestation are common to affect storage of products, such as cornmeal and cornstarch, cereals, bran, flour, rolled oats, dried fruit, pasta, spices, dried meat, bread, herbs, chocolate, drugs, pet food, etc… The beetles can chew their way through cardboard, foil and paper packages, so that they can get to their food source.

-Once started, a Saw Toothed or Merchant grain beetle infestation would develop quickly and the beetles will spread around other foods and in food debris in the corners of cupboards and any cracks and crevices associated with them and containing a source of food.
-The larvae and the adult forms of both beetles feed externally with fine grain particles and not on whole grains.
-The beetles also have running legs (similar to the ones of the cockroaches) and this helps them to be able to penetrate even tightly sealed packages.
+Once established, a Saw Toothed or Merchant grain beetle infestation spreads rather quickly.
+The beetles spread around the foodstuff and food debris in the corners of cupboards or cracks and crevices in shelves of commercial warehouses or storage facilities.
+The larvae and the adult forms of both beetles feed externally, usually on fine grain particles and not on whole grains.
+The beetles also have running legs (similar to the ones of the cockroaches) that helps them crawl onto different surfaces, finding easier access to their food source.

-For industrial properties and businesses handling grains and stored food products in general it is also vital to keep high level of hygiene in the premises and clean the silos and the containers well before replacing with new products.
+For industrial properties and businesses handling grains and stored products in general it is also vital to keep high level of hygiene in the premises and clean the silos or industrial containers really well before replacing with new products.
 The equipment should be checked on a regular basis as well as it may have food debris left inside that might trigger the pests.
-If an infestation is already present, fumigation is recommended, which would help to eradicate the grain beetles and save the product, so that it could be used afterwards.
+If an infestation is already present, fumigation or surface spray with specific insecticide is highly recommended.
+That will help eradicating all life stages of the grain beetles, preserving the product, so that it could be used afterwards.